 The most common types of truck accidents include:

-If you were involved in any type of truck accident that wasn’t your fault, you should reach out to the Powell & Rose Law Firm, PLLC.
+If you were involved in any type of truck accident that wasn’t your fault, you should reach out to the Law Offices of David L Powell.
 We can investigate and determine whether someone else is at fault.

 Multiple scenarios can lead to an accident involving a commercial truck.
 Truck drivers aren’t the only parties that could be liable.
 A motor carrier might be at fault for hiring an unlicensed driver.
 Or a manufacturer could be responsible for the crash if they supplied a faulty part for the truck.